 - People who are deep conversations rather than just lots of conversations

 But, identifying influencers is not enough.
-You must invite to engage with your brand.
+You must invite them to engage with your brand authentically.
 Harnessing them to talk about your brand with their network will create positive associations and support your brand strategy.

 I found the Lady Gaga example an fascinating unfolding story of a popular figure wanting to turn that popularity into the power of influence.
 While she may indeed have tacit influence regarding fashions, what folks are humming and brand preferences, there is no evidence yet that supports that she has groomed her followers to respond to calls of action.